Rats Invade Orange County Elementary School Frightening Students, Teachers

 “It just felt like these little things just crawling all around me on my body.
 I could see them crawling on my desk, everywhere, on my books, on my neighbor’s desk,” the 11-year-old said.
 “It’s just scary.
 It’s just worrying to worry about your health.”

-According to Orange County health officials, the bumps on the 5th grader’s back came from bugs that live on rats, which have infested Villa Park Elementary School.
+According to Orange County health officials, the bumps on the 5th grader’s back came from bugs that live on rats, which had infested the School.

 “They figured out that if there are rodent mites which are what these bites are caused by, there has to be rodents.
 So they started setting traps, which led to lots of rats being found,” Mika explained.